perrygovier/ionic-starter-noterious/README.md

-# ionic-starter-notorious
+# ionic-starter-noterious
-A starter that demonstrates firebase integration with @simpulton's notorious app
+A starter that demonstrates firebase integration with @simpulton's noterious app